oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ea6a209dba30a958a78d82309d6cdcc6929fcb81673b3dc4d6b16fac18b6ff38  esa-2022-02723.json
 ```

-If a ROLIE feed exists, each hash file MUST be listed in it as described
+If a ROLIE feed exists, each hash file SHALL be listed in it as
-in requirement 15.
+described in requirement 15.

 === Requirement 19: Signatures
 <requirement-19-signatures>